firozkhan18/react-project-generator-tool/docs/Java- Multithreading.md

 ---

 ### 7. Concurrency Utilities

+Java provides a robust set of utilities in the **`java.util.concurrent`** package that simplify the development of concurrent applications.
+These utilities offer enhanced control over thread management, synchronization, and task execution, making it easier to implement complex concurrency scenarios in Java.

 - **`java.util.concurrent` Package**
   This package provides a range of tools for managing concurrency:
   - **Executors and ExecutorService**: Manage a pool of threads.